everythingfunctional/veggies/README.md

 arguments are included then the first is used in the case the assertion succeeds, and the second is used in the case the assertion fails.
 If only one is provided, then it is used whether the assertion passes or fails.
-Any argument of type `character` can also accept a value of type `VARYING_STRING` from the `iso_varying_string` module.
-The provided assertions are list below:
+Any argument of type `character` can also accept a value of type `varying_string` from the `iso_varying_string` module.
+The provided assertions are listed below:

-* `assertThat` and `assertNot` accept a logical value and make sure it is either `.true.` or `.false.` respectively
+* `assert_that` and `assert_not` accept a logical value and make sure it is either `.true.` or `.false.` respectively
-* `assertEquals` accepts two values of integer, double precision, character, or VARYING_STRING, and ensures they are equal (Note that assertEquals with double precision values simply uses the assertEqualsWithinAbsolute with a tolerance of machine epsilon)
+* `assert_equals` accepts two values of integer, double precision, character, or `varying_string`, and ensures they are equal (Note that `assert_equals` with double precision values simply uses the `assert_equals_within_absolute` function with a tolerance of machine epsilon)
-* `assertEqualsWithinAbsolute` and `assertEqualsWithinRelative` accept two values of double precision and a third value of double precision to use as the tolerance, and ensures the values are within that tolerance.
+* `assert_qquals_within_absolute` and `assert_equals_within_relative` accept two values of double precision and a third value of double precision to use as the tolerance, and ensures the values are within that tolerance.
-* `assertEmpty` ensures that the given string is of zero length
+* `assert_empty` ensures that the given string is of zero length
-* `assertIncludes` and `assertDoesntInclude` ensure that the second string includes (or doesn't include) the first string
+* `assert_includes` and `assert_doesnt_include` ensure that the second string includes (or doesn't include) the first string
-* `assertFasterThan` Has several variations.
+* `assert_faster_than` has several variations.
 It accepts a subroutine with no arguments, and runs it the specified number of times to measure how long it takes to run.
 It then compares that to either a given number in seconds, or from running another provided subroutine and measuring it as well.
 Optionally, additional subroutines can be provided to be executed before and after the other subroutine(s) to function as setup and tear-down, to avoid including that code in the measurement.

 #### Writing Your Own Assertions